 - Be sure you don’t over bake your brownies!
 They should not be liquid when you pull them out of the oven, but don’t be afraid if they have a little jiggle in the middle.
 The brownies will firm up as they cool.
 Over baked brownies will not be fudgy.

 How to Cool Peanut Butter Brownies

-- My last tip is also probably the hardest… because this is where I tell you to let you brownies cool for at least an hour before cutting in!
+- My last tip is also probably the hardest… because this is where I tell you to let you brownies cool for at least TWO hours before cutting in!
 The reason I stress this so much is because the brownies need time to firm up, and slicing into them too soon will leave you will brownie lava… which is not what we want!
 So give them hour, maybe even an hour and a half, and then dig in.
 I know it’s hard, but I promise these brownies are worth the wait.